-In order to compile and run sample clients for WSO2 Gadget Server, it is necessary to install Apache Ant on Windows.
+In order to compile and run sample clients for that come with WSO2 products, it is necessary to install Apache Ant on Windows.

-See GS Installation Prerequisites for the list of all applications necessary to install and work with WSO2 GS, and links to them.
+Refer to Installation Prerequisites for the list of all applications necessary to install and work with the WSO2 product you plan to install.

 Follow the instructions below to install Apache Ant.

 Make sure you have a JDK installed on your system.
-See Apache Ant System Requirements for details.
+Refer to Apache Ant System Requirements for details.

 1. Open a Web browser and access the following URL:

-4. Current version of download page opens with links to the archive installation packs.
-Choose the necessary archive type and follow the proper link.
+3. Current version of the download page opens with links to the archive installation packs.
+Choose the necessary archive type and follow the link.

 Choose the format that is best supported for your platform.